 VDPs are sometimes referred to as ‘bug bounty programs’.
 A bug bounty program is a program that is usually designed by web developers or software engineers on behalf of organisations to encourage people to locate, identify and report on ‘bugs’ that may exist within organisations’ information and communications technology (ICT) infrastructure in order to receive a ‘bounty’, such as a cash reward or public recognition.
-While any issue identified through a bug bounty program must be taken seriously, the discovery of a security vulnerability should always be given priority and addressed as a matter of urgency.
+While any issue identified through a bug bounty program must be taken seriously, the discovery of a vulnerability should always be given priority and addressed as a matter of urgency.
 In the United States, the Pentagon uses a bug bounty program to encourage security researchers and security professionals to identify issues with its ICT infrastructure.
 This is all part of the Pentagon’s overarching vulnerability disclosure strategy.
 Bug bounty programs, like the one developed by the Pentagon, remove the negative stigma often associated with unsolicited security testing while providing guidance for security researchers and security professionals on what forms of unsolicited security testing are and are not acceptable to organisations.

 Vulnerability disclosure program development

 Before organisations can implement a VDP, they must first decide on the parameters of their program.
 At a minimum, this should include:

 - the purpose of the program